 Antibiotics are sometimes needed if infection develops, and most infections are caused by staph.

-Oral corticosteroids may be effective in a short course for recurrent pomphylx and dyshidrotic hand dermatitis.
-Warning about serious side effects of prednisone must always be given.
+Oral corticosteroids may be effective in a short course for recurrent pomphylx and dyshidrotic hand dermatitis, however should be avoided.
+Warning about serious side effects of prednisone must always be considered.

 Toctino® (alitretinoin) is an oral retinoid.
 A once daily treatment, it is available for patients suffering from severe symptoms that never go away completely or keep coming back even after using potent topical steroids.
 Research has demonstrated significant clinical improvement in patients with chronic hand eczema, especially for the variant known as hyperkeratotic dermatitis.
 Side-effects include headache and flushing.
 Some patients are not suitable candidates for alitretinoin.
 Speak with your doctor about this treatment.